oslabs-beta/RPS-View/README.md

 # RPS View - Beta version

-A web or desktop application to assist in visualization and monitoring of redis pub-sub clients.
+A web or desktop application to assist in visualization and monitoring of redis pub-sub clients. **Note: If you'd like to work on the electron bundling, move to the electron-staging branch.

 ### Problem